EthicalML/awesome-production-machine-learning/README.md

 * [Datatron](https://datatron.com/) - Machine Learning Model Governance Platform for all your AI models in production for large Enterprises.
 * [Logical Clocks Hopsworks](https://www.logicalclocks.com/) - Enterprise version of Hopsworks with a Feature Store and scale-out ML pipeline design and operation.
 * [Talend Studio](https://www.talend.com/)
+* [Prodigy](https://prodi.gy/) - Active learning-based data annotation.
+Allows to train a model and pick most 'uncertain' samples for labeling from an unlabeled pool.